jmcook1186/Data_Archive_TC2019/README.md

 Pickled classifiers used to map the ice surface in our remote sensing analyses using our IceSurfClassifiers code.

 # Permissions
 To use this data please cite Cook et al. (2019) "Algae accelerate the melting of the Greenland Ice Sheet" and link to this doi.
+Queries can be directed to joe.cook@sheffield.ac.uk